Red-Shiesties/website/public/artifacts/Artifacts/Architecture/_new_architecture.md

 - Ensure a protected route is properly guarded.
   - A Guest should be able to access the `Connections` route.
   - A User should not be able to access the `Admin` route.
+- Ensure request are logged and sensitive information is not logged.
+- Ensure we reject large requests

 ## Logging